 To most women, their menstrual cycle is a nuisance, unless trying for a baby.
 Understanding your menstrual cycle can help improve your fertility and chances of having a baby.
-Below are extracts from my fertility book on when to try and conceive a baby naturally.
+Below are extracts from My Fertility Guide on when to try and conceive a baby naturally.

 The menstrual cycle is made up of two sub-cycles: one for the ovaries and one for the uterus.
 Regulating both of these cycles is key to good fertility.
 The main hormones involved in the ovary cycle are follicle stimulating hormone (FSH) and luteal hormone (LH), whilst the main hormones involved in the uterus cycle are oestrogens (oestradiol) and progestins (progesterone).

 The ovarian cycle is made up of two phases; the follicular phase which is yin and the luteal phase, which is yang.
 The follicular/yin phase is the maturing of a dominant follicle that contains the egg.
 The luteal/yang phase is the release of the egg into the fallopian tube, insemination of the egg by a sperm, the moving of the egg down the fallopian tube and implantation of the fertilised egg into the uterus wall (endometrial lining).
 The uterine cycle involves the breakdown of the uterus lining, when a woman has her menstrual bleed in the initial follicular/yin phase and the building up of the uterus lining to its peak in the luteal/yang phase.